ddbj/-jga-analysis-qc/README.md

 $ jga-analysis-qc report <project directory> <sample list file>
 ```

 Report files are created under the project directory.
-A file containing coverage information of each sample (named `mean_coverage.tsv`) is also created and used for the filtering step.
+A file containing coverage information of each sample (named `mean_coverage.tsv`) is also created (used in the filtering step).
 In `mean_coverage.tsv`, mean coverages of autosome_PAR region and normalized mean coverages of chrY_nonPAR and chrY_nonPAR region are listed.
 Where coverage information is unavailable is filled with `NA` instead.

 ### Flitering